Time at Brushy (Amazon), by Stonney Ray Lane, 2003.

 The book was briefly mentioned at the end of

 Venable's October 17, 2003 column.

-Night Comes to the Cumberlands : A Biography of a Depressed Area by
+Night Comes to the Cumberlands : A Biography of a Depressed Area (Amazon) by

 Other than the concluding plea for help, the book is depressing, and offers little hope.
 It traces the history from fiercely independent settlers, through company coal towns, to a severely depressed welfare state with poor schools, which threaten to perpetuate the problems indefinitely.
 Despite the depressing aspects, the history is well written and interesting.